 Kearns, acting as his own lawyer, went after the Big Three for patent infringement, starting with Ford in 1978 and Chrysler in 1982.
 The Ford case finally came to a close in 1990.
 The court ruled the automaker must pay Kearns $10.1 million in damages.

-A 1992 verdict against Chrysler again favored Kearns, resulting in some $30 million in damages.
+A 1992 verdict against Chrysler again favored Kearns, resulting in him being paid some $30 million in damages.
 A subsequent case against GM was dismissed due to missed deadlines for filings.